Missa solemnis (Beethoven): Credo

 The movement opens with a chord sequence that will be used later in the movement to effect modulation.
 The word "Credo" is sung repeatedly in a two-note motif; the work thereby joins a tradition of so-called "Credo Masses", including Wolfgang Amadeus Mozart's Missa brevis in F major, K. 192 and Mass in C major, K. 257 "Credo".
 The Credo, like the Gloria, is an often disorienting, hectic rush through the text.
 The "Et incarnatus" is a hymn-aria embedded in archaic and austere Dorian polyphony, which is filled with paradisal trills.
 The poignant modal harmonies of the "Et incarnatus" yield to increasingly expressive heights through the Crucifixus, and then into a remarkable a cappella setting of the "Et resurrexit".
-Most notable about the movement is the closing fugue on "Et vitam venturi saeculi", which includes one of the most difficult passages in the choral repertoire, when the subject returns at doubled tempo for a stirring conclusion.
+Most notable about the movement is the closing double fugue on "Et vitam venturi saeculi", which includes one of the most difficult passages in the choral repertoire, when the subject returns at doubled tempo for a stirring conclusion.

 Sanctus

 Until the Benedictus of the Sanctus, the Missa solemnis has fairly typical classical proportions.
 But after an orchestral preludio, a solo violin enters in its highest range—representing the Holy Spirit descending to earth in a remarkably long extension of the text.
-This music is markedly slow, close-textured and chromatic, reminiscent of Baroque organ works by Girolamo Frescobaldi and the French organ school.
+This music is markedly slow, close-textured and chromatic, recalling the improvised pieces for organ created specifically for the Elevation of the Host rite by composers such as Girolamo Frescobaldi or the French organ school members.